gudatr/libpq-node-perf/README.md

 If you do not want to or can use a unix socket, leave the socket parameter undefined.

 The queueSize defines the internal command queue of the pool.

+parseInt8AsString determines if a int8 should be parsed as a string so you can perform your own conversion since Number.MAX_SAFE_INTEGER is ~9 × 10^15 and the max value of pg's int8 is ~9 × 10^18 which would result in conversion problems.

 ### Prepared Query